 Secondly, take inspiration from nature.
 Cottages are often surrounded by idyllic countryside, so cottage decorating ideas should naturally include earthy and muted colors inspired by the landscape.
 These are a brilliant foundation to build upon, alongside neutrals to keep spaces calm and bright.
 Furnishing with natural materials and finishing with flora and fauna prints, or classic checks and stripes, will also ensure timeless charm.

-Cottage ideas for a living room
+Cottage living room ideas

-'If it’s not cozy, then it’s not a cottage!' says LA based interior designer Stefani Stein.
+'If it’s not cozy, then it’s not a cottage!' says LA based interior designer Stefani Stein (opens in new tab).
 'Start with comfortable seating, incorporate a variety of textures and then layer in a patterned throw pillow or two... for a great cozy-yet-calm vibe, I like to include earthy hues, dusty palettes and a hint of leather.'

 Read on to discover more cottage living room ideas and inspiration for creating the perfect country retreat.